OWaseem/Multi-Agent-Vendor-Onboarding-Risk-Review/slides.md

 Enterprise scalability
 Speaker Notes

 "Each agent has one responsibility and focuses only on that task.
 This follows good software engineering principles because each component has a single responsibility.
-If we need to improve risk assessment later, we only update the Risk Agent without affecting the rest of the workflow."
+If we need to improve risk assessment later, we only update the Risk/Compliance Reviewer without affecting the rest of the workflow."

 # Slide 4 – System Architecture (2 min)
-               User
+                 Requester
                      │
                      ▼
-         Orchestrator Agent
+      Intake Agent (documents + format check)
                      │
-    ┌────────┬─────────┬────────┐
-    ▼        ▼         ▼        ▼
+                     ▼
-Research   Risk     Approval  Reporter
- Agent     Agent      Agent     Agent
-    │        │          │         │
-    └────────┴──────────┴─────────┘
+   Evidence Gathering (vendor lookup + RAG policy retrieval)
                      │
                      ▼
-          Final Decision
+              Onboarding Planner
+                     │
+                     ▼
+          Risk / Compliance Reviewer
+        │            │             │
+    approved      revise       escalate /
+        │       (loops back    exception
+        │        to Planner)       │
+        ▼                          ▼
+   Mock Action                Human Review
+        │                          │
+        └────────────┬─────────────┘
+                      ▼
+             Summarizer (final report)

 Responsibilities

-Orchestrator

-Coordinates the entire workflow.
+LangGraph (orchestration layer)

+Coordinates node execution and conditional routing (approve / revise / escalate) as a compiled state graph — this is the workflow engine itself, not a separate agent.

-Research Agent
+Intake / Document-Completeness Agent

-Collects vendor information.
+Checks the submission against the required-document checklist and validates each document's format/fields.

+Onboarding Planner

+Looks up the vendor record and retrieves relevant policy via RAG, then drafts a recommended path (standard / high-risk / needs-exception).

-Risk Agent
+Risk / Compliance Reviewer

-Evaluates financial, compliance, and security risk.

-Approval Agent

-Applies deterministic business rules.

-Reporter

-Creates the final audit-ready report.
+Computes a risk score, checks the sanctions watchlist, and validates the planner's recommendation: approves, sends back for revision, or escalates to a human.

+Summarizer

+Drafts a plain-language wrap-up of the decision (why the risk score is what it is, whether human sign-off was needed, and the outcome) — the audit-ready report.

 Speaker Notes

-Spend about 20–30 seconds explaining each agent and emphasize that the orchestrator coordinates the workflow while each specialist agent focuses on one domain.
+Spend about 20–30 seconds explaining each stage and emphasize that LangGraph handles coordination/routing itself, while each specialist agent focuses on one domain.

 # Slide 5 – End-to-End Workflow (2 min)
 Step 1

-User submits a vendor.
+Requester submits a vendor request with supporting documents.

 ↓

 Step 2

-The Orchestrator starts the review.
+Intake Agent checks document completeness and format; pauses and asks the requester if anything is missing or invalid.

 ↓

 Step 3

-The Research Agent gathers company information.
+Evidence Gathering runs automatically: vendor lookup plus a metadata-filtered RAG search over the policy vector store.

 ↓

 Step 4

-The Risk Agent evaluates:

-Financial risk
-Compliance
-Security
-Sanctions
+Onboarding Planner drafts a recommended path based on the vendor record and retrieved policy.

 ↓

 Step 5

-The Approval Agent determines whether to:

-Approve
-Escalate
-Reject
+Risk / Compliance Reviewer evaluates:

+Risk score (financial/category/data-sensitivity weighting) Sanctions watchlist
+Compliance policy fit

 ↓

 Step 6

-The Reporter creates the final report.
+Reviewer decides: approve, send back to the Planner for revision, or escalate to a human reviewer.

+↓

+Step 7

+Summarizer produces the final plain-language report explaining the decision.

 Speaker Notes